jdcloudcom/en/CLI/Installation.md

 - Open Bash auto-completion

-The CLI's auto-completion feature can be turned on by executing the following command.
+The CLI's auto-completion feature can be started by executing the following command.

 	echo 'eval "$(register-python-argcomplete jdc)"' >> .bashrc